sukeya/platanus/docs/reference/btree_multiset.md

 1. Returns the overhead of the btree structure in bytes per node, which is computed as the total number of bytes used by `*this` minus the number of bytes used for storing elements divided by the number of values.
 1. Dumps the btree to the specified ostream.
 Requires that `operator<<` is defined for value.
 1. Verifies the structure of `*this`.
+1. Returns the size of a leaf node.
+1. Returns the size of a internal node.

 ## Non-member function